 Table 1 shows total dry matter yields for four bermudagrass varieties harvested at either 21- or 28- day intervals beginning June 1 in a trial at the Southwest Research Center in Mt Vernon.
 Plots were cut five times each year on the 21-day interval compared to only four cuttings for the 28-day interval.
 Despite one less cutting, the 28-day interval produced higher dry matter yields for all varieties.

-Three-year average yields of four bermudagrass varieties, pounds per acre
+Table 1.
+Three-year average yields of four bermudagrass varieties, pounds per acre.

 The distribution of forage yield during the growing season can be affected by the harvest interval (Figure 4).
 Harvesting every 28 days beginning June 1 resulted in a typical single peak yield curve or "hump."
 Shortening the harvest interval to 21 days tended to flatten out the curve, but reduced total yield.